threepointone/glamor/README.md

 `multi(pse:udos, props)`

-pass a ':' separated list of  pseudoclasses; for when you need to add multiple pseudoclasses to a rule.
+pass a `:`-separated list of  pseudoclasses; for when you need to add multiple pseudoclasses to a rule.

 ```jsx